 Princeton does not have a Capital Planning Committee.
 A five-year capital plan was developed in conjunction with the Collins Center for the FY20 budget.
 This budget cycle, the Town Administrator, Selectboard, and Advisory Committee met with department heads starting in approximately November to discuss their capital needs for FY21-FY25.
 Much work was done to ensure the cost estimates and timeframes were accurate.

-Given the lack of clarity with respect to State Aid and expected shortfalls in other Revenue categories because of the economic impacts of COVID-19, the team decided to delay many capital expenditures.
+Given the lack of clarity with respect to State Aid and expected shortfalls in other Revenue categories because of the economic impacts of COVID-19, the team decided to delay most capital expenditures.

 Rather than discussing the FY21 Capital Improvement Plan (CIP) and the 5-year CIP forecast in this report, we will defer that discussion until a later date.
+However, some aspects of capital planning, in particular looking at free cash, stabilization accounts, and debt are still relevant.

 Please note that smaller items that might have been considered capital in the past were included in the operating budget this year.